desrosj/bracket-mlb/README.md

 # Bracket

-Keep track of MLB playoff picks and score
+Keep track of MLB playoff picks and score.

 ## Usage